briantanabe/project-log/projects/sour candy/Sour Candy Part 2.md

 **Trial 3:** The mixture quickly formed a homogenous goo and did not burn (thanks to constant stirring).
 After 10 minutes I poured the goo into a separate container.

-While Finer Cooking's
+While Finer Cooking's thickeners page suggested the cornstarch mixture should bubble then simmer, I suspect the article was written about solutions with lower concentrations of cornstarch.

+**Sugar Syrup
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MjQ5NDE3MSw1NDA0NDEzMjAsLTQzNz
-E0NTg4NSwtNDczNjI3NzIsMTY0NjAwNjcyNSwtMTc0ODIyNTI3
-NCwxNzk1NjE5OTA3XX0=
+eyJoaXN0b3J5IjpbMTM4ODQ3MjQsNTQwNDQxMzIwLC00MzcxND
+U4ODUsLTQ3MzYyNzcyLDE2NDYwMDY3MjUsLTE3NDgyMjUyNzQs
+MTc5NTYxOTkwN119
 -->